pnstickne/phaser-dev-playground/README.md

-# Phaser Examples - Playground
+# Phaser dev:Playground

-This [Phaser Example Playground][playground] (or simply 'Playground') maintains and enhances functionality previously found in the [Phaser Examples][examples] repository.
+The [Phaser dev:Playground][playground] project (or simply 'Playground') maintains and enhances functionality previously found in the [Phaser Examples][examples] repository.
 It is designed to allow *fast local developer interaction* with the [Phaser framework][phaser], Phaser Examples, and to complement other resources.

 If new to Phaser, and not doing development on the core framework or examples, the [online Phaser Examples][online-examples] or [online Phaser Sandbox][online-sandbox] may be better places to start.

+The Playground requires [Node.js][nodejs] and some knowledge of the Node console.

-## Why the Playground?
+## Why dev:Playground?

 The Playground is designed to interact well with local [Phaser][phaser] and [Phaser Examples][examples] git repositories; it does not contain any Phaser framework or example code itself.

-The Playground allows Phaser Examples to be run locally and provides an environment taylored towwards development and testing local changes.
+The Playground allows Phaser Examples to be run locally and provides an environment taylored towards development and testing local changes.
 The Playground is specially designed for working on *local builds* of Phaser or *local modifications* to the Phaser Example repository.

 Some of the differences between the online Examples are: